samupro-dev/mc-server-installer/README.md

 - Startup file renamed
 - Added small text on using the startup file
 #### v0.6
-- Fixed problem with java installation
+- Fixed issue with java installation
 #### v0.5
 - Optimized all scripts
 - Recoded the scripts
-- Fixed problem with Yatopia fork
+- Fixed issue with Yatopia fork
 #### v0.4
 - Now if the java installation refuses it does not exit the script
 - Added Purpur fork